-3.5 Selection of Research Committee for Dissertation Students
+3.5 Selection of Supervision Committee for Dissertation Students

-A research supervisor shall normally be appointed from among the sta. of the Sociology Department; he/she shall have direct expertise in the topic of the student's chosen research project.
-Up to 2 additional Research Committee members shall be chosen by mutual agreement of the student and the supervisor.
-The supervisor and the Research Committee members shall be selected and approved by the Sociology Departmental Board.
+A research supervisor shall normally be appointed from among the staff of the Department of Sociology; he/she shall have direct expertise in the topic of the student's chosen research project.
+Up to two (2) additional Supervision Committee members shall be chosen by the supervisor in consultation with the student.
+The supervisor and the Supervision Committee shall be approved by the Sociology Board.